MakotoIchinose/Maya-For-Arch/README.md

     the corresponding cached files.

     ```bash
-    Maya-For-Arch/cache/<Maya version> -> Delete this folder to update that version of Maya.
+    rm -rf Maya-For-Arch/cache/<Maya version> # Delete this folder to update that version of Maya.
-    Maya-For-Arch/cache/adsk -> Delete this folder to update Autodesk Licensing Service.
+    rm -rf Maya-For-Arch/cache/adsk # Delete this folder to update Autodesk Licensing Service.
     ```

 ## Uninstalling Maya